-The Program in Judaic Studies at Yale University is offering a two-year Postdoctoral fellowship that will begin on July 1, 2017.
-Candidates for the fellowship must have a Ph.D. in hand by July 1, 2017 and must have received the degree no earlier than 2014.
-The Program seeks a specialist in Modern Jewish History who will work closely with appropriate members of Yale Faculty .
+The Program in Judaic Studies at Yale University is offering a two-year Postdoctoral fellowship that will begin on July 1, 2020.
+Candidates for the fellowship must have a Ph.D. in hand by July 1, 2020 and must have received the degree no earlier than 2017.
+The Program seeks a specialist in Modern Jewish History who will work closely with appropriate members of Yale’s faculty.

-The Judaic Studies Postdoctoral Associate will be expected to be in residence, to conduct research in Yale’s library and archival collections, to participate actively in the intellectual life of the university, and to teach two semester courses over two years.
-The annual stipend will be $57,000 plus health benefits.
-Please send a cover letter, CV, project proposal, three letters of recommendation, and a list of proposed courses to:
+The Judaic Studies Postdoctoral Associate will be expected to be in residence, to conduct research in Yale’s library and archival collections, to participate actively in the intellectual life of the university, teach two courses, one per year, with the option of substituting the organization of a conference, seminar, or colloquium for the second year’s course.
+The annual stipend will be $59,000 plus health benefits.
+Candidates send a cover letter, CV, project proposal, three letters of recommendation, and a list of proposed courses to:

 Judaic Studies Program

 The deadline for receipt of application materials is January 31, 2020.

 List of recent and current postdoctoral associates (PDF) in Judaic Studies.

 Yale University is an Affirmative Action/Equal Opportunity Employer.
 Yale values diversity in its faculty, students, and staff and strongly encourages applications from women and underrepresented minority professionals.